Huryn History, Family Crest & Coats of Arms

 Urien (Urien Rheged or Uriens) was a late 6th-century king of Rheged, an early British kingdom in northern England and southern Scotland.
 According to Arthurian legend, he became the "King Urien of Gorre" and his son Owain mab Urien was later known as Ywain.
 Known for his victories at the battle of Gwen Ystrad and Alt Clut Ford, the Brythonic poet Taliesin later celebrated his life in poems.

 This web page shows only a small excerpt of our Huryn research.
-Another 61 words (4 lines of text) are included under the topic Early Huryn History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1675 and 1731 are included under the topic Early Huryn History in all our PDF Extended History products and printed products wherever possible.

 Huryn Spelling Variations